NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **1.** If an entry is a Shareware software with different License/Openness values (*e.g.* a commercial and a free version with fewer features), it **SHOULD** have both values selected.
 However, we discourage users to add entries of such type.

 ## Entry curator
-A link to a BIII.eu user who is either: (1) the user who added the entry, but who is not the rightful owner of the tool, (2) a confirmed tagger, who checked the entry and curated it or (3) the rightful owner of the entry (*i.e* the tool developer or provider of the online service).
+A link to a BIII.eu user who is either: (1) the user who added the entry, but who is not the rightful owner of the tool (When the tool is first added), (2) a confirmed tagger, who checked the entry and curated it or (3) the rightful owner of the entry (*i.e* the tool developer or provider of the online service).
+When the tool added in BIII.eu, the value of Entry curator will change upon curation (either to the confirmed tagger who curated the tool or the rightful owner of the tool)

 ## Download page
 *Homepage of the software, from which is possible to download the software or some URL that best serves this purpose, e.g. "http://icy.bioimageanalysis.org/"*